Elon Musk says he's considering taking Tesla private

 Tesla didn't immediately respond to a request for comment.
 About an hour and 20 minutes after the Musk tweet, trading in Tesla stock was suspended because the company was expected to release news.

 Tesla (TSLA) has burned through cash while struggling to produce the Model 3, its lowest-priced electric car.
-The stock has fallen over the past year as the company's losses have mounted.
+That has driven the stock lower and raised concerns about whether Tesla will need to sell more shares to pay for expansion.
+Musk has insisted Tesla has no such need.

 Musk has also clashed repeatedly with critics, especially investors who have taken short positions on the stock, meaning they benefit when the price falls.
 He clashed with analysts on a contentious call after Tesla reported earnings three months ago.